settermjd/podcast-site/storage/posts/episode-0018.md

 ---
 ### Synopsis

-In this episode I wonderful chat with Matthew Turland about what it’s like speaking at conferences and mental health - especially within the IT community.
+In this episode I wonderful chat with Matthew Turland about what it's like speaking at conferences and mental health - especially within the IT community.

-It’s a chat which I feel privileged to have had, primarily because it can be such a sensitive topic for so many people around the world.
-Matthew was very kind to open up to me and share with me some of his struggles, and how he’s dealt with them over the years.
+It's a chat which I feel privileged to have had, primarily because it can be such a sensitive topic for so many people around the world.
+Matthew was very kind to open up to me and share with me some of his struggles, and how he's dealt with them over the years.

 He also shared a host of links to some excellent resources, should you or someone you know, be in the same position; links which you can find in the related links section.